 Familiarity with basic arithmetic, and simple high-school level algebra will be assumed.

 Homework and exams will be minimally quantitative, but students will be expected to write

 short paragraph answers.

-Wednesdays from 2-3pm in my office.
 I will let the class know if there are certain days I cannot be in my office.
-Of course, if Wednesdays are inconvenient, please let me know.
+Of course, if my office hours are inconvenient, please let me know.
 We can arrange another meeting time.

 Hobson: Physics Concepts and Connections, Fifth Edition, Addison Wesley.
 Book information

 iClickers: Available at bookstore.
 Here are some iClicker Instructions.
 And be sure to Register your iClicker transmitter.

 Labs: Most at MSLC on Busch campus.
 MSLC is on the top floor of the ARC on Alison Road.